 You will be required to do minimal paperwork.
 Our focus is on taking the stress & effort out of your hands so you can focus on other things.

 Many of our clients have a few Superannuation accounts, this means that more than likely they have Total & Permanent Disability (TPD) insurance cover attached to their Super as well.
 We often get the question, can I claim on more than one TPD policy?
-Well the answer is most certainly YES!
+Well the answer is most cases YES!

 Income protection replaces your monthly income if you get injured or become ill.
-Income protection is designed to keep you afloat for the short term.

-Income Protection: All Income Protection policies have a waiting period, however, the time differs with each policy.
+Income Protection: Most Income Protection policies have a waiting period, however, the time differs with each policy.
 A waiting period on an Income Protection policy means you will need to be totally or partially unable to work within the waiting period and your benefit entitlements will not begin or be payable until after the waiting period.
 The common waiting period for Income protection claims is 30, 60 or 90 days.

 Total & Permanent Disability (TPD): TPD policies usually have a longer waiting period i.e. 6 months.
 A waiting period on a TPD policy means you will need to meet the TPD definition and wait the waiting period before an Insurer will accept your claim.
 The common waiting period for TPD claims is 3 or 6 months.

 Many Australians are covered by automatic income insurance, usually through their super.
 A lot of the time, you’re able to make multiple insurance claims if you’re unable to work.
 It all comes down to your particular circumstances.
-We have 15 years of experience making sure that our clients are aware of all their entitlements.
-Give us a call or fill out a form and we’ll let you know what you can claim.